 The Company was founded in June 1997 by C. Byron Snyder.
 In connection with the formation of IES, IES issued to Mr. Snyder, the Snyder Children's Trust and D. Merril Cummings a total of 2,329,600 shares of Common Stock for nominal consideration.
 The shares issued to the Snyder Children's Trust were subsequently transferred to two separate trusts, each for the benefit of one of Mr. Snyder's children.
 Mr. Snyder is currently president and a director of the Company.
 The trustees of the trusts are independent third parties not subject to control by Mr. Snyder.
 In September 1997, IES issued an additional 442,589 shares to Mr. Snyder and such trusts.
-The value of the Common Stock issued to Mr. Snyder and such trusts was estimated at \$9.10 per share for the June 1997 issuance and \$9.80 per share for the September 1997 issuance.
-Approximately 65% of the value of the shares issued to Mr. Snyder and the trusts will be recognized as acquisition costs in connection with the Acquisitions.
-The remaining value of such shares has been reflected as a non-cash compensation charge in the IES financial statements.
+The total value of the shares (based upon a value of \$9.75 per share) issued to Mr. Snyder and the trusts will be recognized as acquisition costs in connection with the Acquisitions.
 In October 1997, Mr. Snyder and the trusts exchanged 2,655,709 shares of Common Stock for an equal number of shares of Restricted Common Stock.
 Mr. Snyder has agreed to advance whatever funds are necessary to effect the Acquisitions and the Offerings.
 As of September 30, 1997, Mr. Snyder had outstanding advances to the Company in the aggregate amount of approximately \$1.6 million at September 30, 1997.
 The initial \$1 million of such advances bears interest at a stated rate (8.5% as of the date of this Prospectus), and additional advances bear interest at LIBOR plus 1.5%.
 All of Mr. Snyder's advances will be repaid from the net proceeds of the Offerings.

 The Company has issued a total of 1,396,602 shares of Common Stock at \$.01 per share to various members of management, including: Mr. Pollock -- 465,914 shares, Mr. Mills -- 232,957 shares, Mr. Mueller -- 232,957 shares, Mr. Wise -- 100,000 shares, Mr. Wombwell -- 100,000 shares and other key employees -- 264,774 shares.
-The Company also granted options to purchase 5,000 shares of Common Stock under the 1997 Directors Stock Plan, effective upon the consummation of the Offerings, to the non-employee directors of the Company.
+The Company also granted options to purchase 5,000 shares of Common Stock under the 1997 Directors Stock Plan, effective upon the consummation of the Offerings, to each of the non-employee directors of the Company.

 Simultaneously with the closing of the Offerings, the Company will acquire by stock purchase all the issued and outstanding capital stock and other equity interests of the Founding Companies, at which time each Founding Company will become a wholly owned subsidiary of the Company.
 The Acquisitions Consideration was negotiated by the parties and was based primarily upon the pro forma adjusted net income of each Founding Company.
-The Acquisitions Consideration consists of (i) an estimated \$57.5 million in cash (subject to adjustment based on the initial public offering price) and (ii) 12,313,025 shares of Common Stock.
+The Acquisitions Consideration consists of (i) approximately \$53.4 million in cash and (ii) 12,313,025 shares of Common Stock.
 In addition, the Company intends to repay approximately \$6.4 million of the historical indebtedness of the Founding Companies with proceeds from the Offerings.
-In connection with the Acquisitions, owners of certain of the Founding Companies will receive the Owner Amounts, in the amounts set forth below.
-The Company will issue approximately \$13.3 million of notes payable to fund a portion of the Owner Amounts.
+In connection with the Acquisitions, owners of certain of the Founding Companies will receive the Owner Amounts, as described below.
+The Company expects to issue approximately \$13.3 million of notes payable to fund a portion of the Owner Amounts.
 Following the consummation of the Offerings, such notes payable will be repaid with borrowings under the proposed credit facility.